gapdays/gap-sage-days2016/index.md

-[GAP](http://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
-To streamline each meeting the organizers will usually suggest a few main topics to work on during the week (see the links to previous GAP days below).
+[GAP](http://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to influence the future development of GAP.
+To streamline each meeting the organizers usually suggest a few main topics to work on during the week (see e.g. the links to previous GAP days below).

 The meetings are also suitable for advertising recent developments in core GAP and packages via short talks.
 However, the focus of the meeting is on code development, with talks only playing a minor role.
-As enough GAP experts will be around for technical support, the meetings usually offer good opportunities for people to work on their own packages.
+As enough GAP experts will be around for technical support, the meetings offer good opportunities for people to work on their own packages.
 At the end of the week, we would be happy to hear about any progress you made.

 Sage Days are gatherings of people interested in [SageMath](http://www.sagemath.org/),